JeeWeetje/iot-workshop/TheThingsNetwork.md

     ![alt tag](img/ttn-app-list-empty.png)

 3. Add a new application.
-Pick a unique Application ID (for example `azure-demo` in lower case) and fill in a description
+Pick a unique Application ID (for example `goats-should-do-silly` in lower case) and fill in a description

     ![alt tag](img/ttn-application.png)